Thank you for your interest.

 When we accept a body, we will also need a copy of the death certificate signed by the physician with all information complete.
 Our program does not file death certificates.
 The death certificate is usually facilitated by the funeral home or transport service that brings the body to our facility.
 We do not need a certified copy.

 May family members arrange a funeral if they wish to have one?

-Certainly.
-Not only does the program allow a funeral service, we advise and encourage it.
-Because of our unique needs regarding the condition of the body, we require a slight change in the embalming process.
-The family's funeral home should therefore contact our director for specific instructions before doing any embalming.
+The program encourages a funeral if the family wishes.
+Because of our unique needs regarding the condition of the body, we require a special embalming process.
+The funeral home must contact our director for specific instructions before doing any embalming.

 What if my doctor wants to do an autopsy?

 When the cause of death is unclear, an autopsy may make an important contribution to medical science.
 The choice between permitting the autopsy and donating the body to the program must be made by the family.
 The decision to permit an autopsy will not be opposed by the program, but we cannot then accept the body.